cainesap/ivacs2024/_pages/registration.md

 The **conference dinner** will be held at Robinson College on the evening of Tuesday 16th July, with 3 courses for 50 GBP per person (excluding drinks).

-We would also like to gauge interest in **Cambridge tours** (punting or a walking tour): there is no charge for these at present, but you can tick a box when you register so that we get an indication of the level of interest.
+Thank you for showing interest in punting or walking tours of Cambridge.
+You can now sign up for these events on the registration site.
+The walking tour will take place before the conference, on Monday 15th July at 6pm, at a cost of £19 per person.
+The chauffered punt tour will take place after the conference, on Wednesday 17th July at 6.15pm, at a cost of £19.50.
+Both have limited places so secure your place today!

 ## Presenter instructions